 Leica M9 versus Fujifilm X-Pro2

 The Leica M9 and the Fujifilm X-Pro2 are two enthusiast cameras that were officially introduced, respectively, in September 2009 and January 2016.
 The M9 is a fixed lens compact, while the X-Pro2 is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M9) and an APS-C sensor.
+The cameras are based on a full frame (M9) and an APS-C (X-Pro2) sensor.
 The Leica has a resolution of 18.1 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M9 and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M9 – represents the basis for the calculations across all the size and weight measures).